codedump/paul/README.md

     without the need to load / write large, opaque, binary data files (think *IgoroPro(tm)'s* `PXP` files) which cannot be manipulated except by a single, monolithic system.
-    This is arguably one of the most powerful features of *Paul*; in fact, *Paul* was extensively used in scientific day-to-day business within Unix `Makefile` setups to automatically generate graphs from data files and lot specifitation scripts.
+    Its integrability is arguably one of the most powerful features of *Paul*; in fact, *Paul* was extensively used in scientific day-to-day business within Unix `Makefile` setups to automatically generate graphs from data files and lot specifitation scripts.